DEVSENSE/phptools-docs/docs/vs/Debugging/troubleshooting.md

  - Xdebug 3:
  `xdebug.log="path_to_log/xdebug.log"`

-The log file contains all the comunication of Xdebug with IDE.
+The log file contains all the communication of Xdebug with IDE.

 ```
 [1222] Log opened at 2021-08-23 15:55:55.265278